unicamp-dl/corpus2question/README.md

 ## Citing this work

-If you use `corpus2question` on your academic work, please cite us with:
+If you use `corpus2question` on your academic work, or use the generated questions over the CORD-19 dataset, please cite us with:

 ```
 @misc{surita2020questions,